nikeedev/nikeedev/README.md

 I also like exploring new programming languages

-I’m working on various projects/software, most of them I'm working on are shown in "repositories" page, as i usually often don't update the pinned ones.
+I’m working on various projects/software, most of them I'm working on are shown in "repositories" page, as i usually often don't update the pinned ones on my profile page.

 Used languages:
 - JavaScript (mostly used)